Qingyi Movement

-Qingyi (Qīngyì (清义)) was a method of expressing opposition to policies of the Chinese imperial government.
+Qingyi (Qīngyì (清义)) was a form of political expression used to oppose the policies of the Chinese imperial government.
 It involved intellectuals criticizing officials in terms of Confucian morals.
 The practice can be traced backed to Eastern Han dynasty.
 It was widespread during the Ming dynasty.
 A literal translation of the phrase is "pure discussion."

-In a modern context, the phrase qingyi refers a group of officials that opposed Li Hongzhang and the Self-Strengthening Movement of the 1860s and 1870s.
+In a modern context, the phrase qingyi refers to a group of officials who opposed Li Hongzhang and the Self-Strengthening Movement of the 1860s and 1870s.
 Zhang Zhidong (1837 – 1909), Zhang Peilun (1848 – 1903), and Weng Tonghe (1830 – 1904) belonged to this group.
 The movement was a form of anti-foreignism.

 Li emphasized the adoption of Western manufacturing techniques and complained of the irresponsible talk of the qingyi.
 He dismissed them as a group without practical experience.
 Yet Zhang Zhidong was a prominent official.